building-beauty/sequence-platform/README.md

 * From a (presentation and interaction)
 * From b (interaction)(change, inertia, persistence)(client events)
-* In code, see "EVENT QUEUE", "CENTRAL HANDLER", "INIT", "PROCESS" and "FEATURES"
+* In code, see "EVENT QUEUE", "CENTRAL HANDLER", "INIT", "PROCESS", "FEATURES", and "PROPERTY ROUTER"

 #### persistence (or server environment)